christianpflugradt/virtuallet/README.md

 For that second reason I will provide an implementation of Virtuallet in several programming languages and if you actually want to use this tiny but really handy tool, you can choose an implementation you feel comfortable with.
-It certainly doesn't hurt to have some "computer knowledge" if you want to use this tool but you probably have if you found this gitlab project.
+It certainly doesn't hurt to have some "computer knowledge" if you want to use this tool, but you probably have if you found this project.

 This project does not only offer implementations in several programming languages but also a shell script `virtuallet.sh` which randomly chooses an implementation.
 In that file you will also see how to get a specific implementation running.